smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/workbench1.rst

 ::

-  bin/isworkbench /my/home/interactivespaces/workbench/examples walk clean build
+  bin/ssworkbench /my/home/smartspaces/workbench/examples walk clean build

-where ``/my/home/interactivespaces/workbench`` would be the directory where you installed the Workbench.
+where ``/my/home/smartspaces/workbench`` would be the directory where you installed the Workbench.

 Adding Flags to the Java Compiler
 ---------------------------------

-You can add additional flags to the Java compiler by defining the local configuration variable ``interactivespaces.workbench.builder.java.compileflags`` in your local Workbench configuration.
+You can add additional flags to the Java compiler by defining the local configuration variable ``smartspaces.workbench.builder.java.compileflags`` in your local Workbench configuration.
 This will add the space-separated flags to the command line to the Java compiler.